CSSE-453: Project Proposal

 - There should be two parts to your proposal:

-- A concise description of the problem you want to solve or the
+- A concise description of the gap you wish to fill.
+How you plan to

 - An initial review of prior work in your chosen area.
-Please use
+Presumably it

 - References, i.e. resources that describe prior work.